Industrial Machinery Mechanics

 Industrial Machinery Mechanics repair, install, adjust, or maintain industrial production and processing machinery or refinery and pipeline distribution systems.

-Industrial Machine Mechanics with little to no experience tend to make between $31870 and $39370 while the more experienced ones make over $61570 per year.
+Industrial Machinery Mechanics with little to no experience tend to make between $33670 and $41610 while the more experienced ones can earn over $63740 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Industrial Machine Mechanic is to move to a higher paying state like AK.
-Right now, the highest paying states for Industrial Machine Mechanics are AK, DC, WY, ND and NV.
+One of the easiest ways to increase your salary as an Industrial Machinery Mechanic is to move to a higher paying state like WY.
+Right now, the highest paying states for Industrial Machinery Mechanics are WY, ND, HI, DC and WA.

-3 other factors that can increase your salary as An Industrial Machine Mechanic is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Industrial Machinery Mechanic is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Industrial Machine Mechanics what degree they had when they got the job and most of them said they had a Certificate followed by High School Diploma.
+We asked other Industrial Machinery Mechanics what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.